Updated on: 11/7/2019

 A motorcycle rider is taking safety into his own hands to make riding safer.
-Statistics show that a motorcycle rider is 37 times more likely to die in a traffic accident than someone driving a car.
+Statistics show that a motorcycle rider is 37 times more likely to die in a motor vehicle accident than someone driving a car.
 Generally, this is because the driver did not see the bike altogether.

 “I’ve witnessed some of these fatalities,” said Jay Milligan, producer of demolition derbies and a volunteer firefighter.

 Due to his encounters with motorcycle accidents, Milligan decided to produce his own safety product.
 It is a flashing headlight: he hooked up to a heavy-duty truck flasher and connected it to a motorcycle headlight to see what the creation would be.

 "I came up with an idea of an alternating flashing headlight that would go from bright to dim and dim to bright," Milligan said.

 Milligan brought in two other volunteer firefighters to demonstrate, one with the flasher installed and the other without.
 John Wicka jumped at the chance to try out this potentially life-saving innovation.